-2.4 Which IROs in the VC to disclose?
+2.4 Which IROs in the VC are to be disclosed?

-- 20.31.
-The two overarching requirements in ESRS 1 that are applicable are: - (a) paragraph 63 requiring information on material IROs connected with the undertaking's upstream and downstream VC; and - (b) paragraph 11 requiring entity-specific information when a reporting undertaking concludes that a material IRO is not covered sufficiently by an ESRS, to enable users to understand such IRO.
-Such entity-specific information is expected to cover both IROs in own operations and IROs in the upstream and downstream VC, when they are material. - An impact may be material to the reporting undertaking if it arises in any part of the VC, including at any tier of its upstream VC or supply chain.
-In this regard, in the IRO assessment in the VC, the undertaking has to consider IROs that it may be connected to through its operations, products or services by business relationships.
-(Also see MAIG FAQ 2 What is meant by the undertaking being "connected" with an impact?). - The identification of IRO in upstream and downstream VC is embedded in the materiality assessment (ESRS 1, Chapter 3 Double materiality as the basis for sustainability disclosure).
-For further information about materiality, please consult the MAIG.
+- 69. The two overarching requirements in ESRS 1 that are applicable here are: - (a) paragraph 63 requiring information on material IROs connected to the undertaking's upstream and downstream VC; and - (b) paragraph 11 requiring entity-specific information when a reporting undertaking concludes that a material IRO is not covered sufficiently by an ESRS, to enable users to understand such IRO.
+Such entity-specific information is expected to cover both IROs in own operations and IROs in the upstream and downstream VC, when they are material. - 70.
+An impact may be material to the reporting undertaking if it arises in any part of the VC, including at any tier of its upstream VC or supply chain.
+In this regard, in the IRO assessment in the VC, the undertaking has to consider IROs that it may be connected to through its own operations, products or services via business relationships (see also IG 1 FAQ 2 What is meant by the undertaking being "connected" with an impact?). - 71.
+The identification of IROs in the upstream and downstream VC is embedded in the materiality assessment (ESRS 1, Chapter 3 Double materiality) as the basis for sustainability disclosure.
+For further information about materiality, please consult IG 1.

-VC for Policies, Actions or Targets (PATs) Disclosure Requirements?
+2.5 Coverage of the VC for Policies, Actions and/or Targets (PATs)

-- 23.34.
-Yes To the extent that the undertaking has PAT in place that addresses VC actors, for material IROs (including those in the VC), where the undertaking has PATs, it should disclose this (ESRS 2 paragraphs 64(b), 67(b) and 70(b)).
-Therefore, where a PAT addresses all or some VC actors that should be disclosed.
-Examples could include: - (a) policies to prevent and control pollution by its VC actors; - (b) policies against bribery and corruption for VC actors and training for them; - (c) actions and resources related to pollution as well as targets to reduce pollution generated by a supplier (ESRS E2 Pollution AR 13 and 19); - (d) clauses regarding the respect of fundamental human rights in contracts with VC actors; - (e) audits conducted on high-risk suppliers; - (f) selection criteria for new suppliers such as the existence of effective grievance mechanisms or freedom of association; and - (g) targets for suppliers on sustainable material use for example X% recycled content or X% less waste. - 24.35.
-VC information coverage is also important for ESRS E1-1 paragraph 16(b) that requires disclosing the decarbonisation levers identified by the undertaking in setting its targets and defining its actions, including levers in the VC.
-This type of
+- 72. To the extent that the undertaking has PAT in place that address VC actors, for material IROs (including those in the VC), it should disclose this (ESRS 2 paragraphs 64(b), 67(b) and 70(b)).
+Examples could include: - (a) policies to prevent and control pollution by its VC actors; - (b) policies against bribery and corruption for VC actors and training for them; - (c) actions and resources related to pollution as well as targets to reduce pollution generated by a supplier (ESRS E2 Pollution AR 13 and 19); - (d) clauses regarding the respect of fundamental human rights in contracts with VC actors; - (e) audits conducted on high-risk suppliers; - (f) selection criteria for new suppliers such as the existence of effective grievance mechanisms or freedom of association; and - (g) targets for suppliers on sustainable material use for example X% recycled content or X% less waste. - 73.
+VC information coverage is also important for ESRS E1-1 paragraph 16(b), which requires disclosing the decarbonisation levers identified by the undertaking in setting its targets and defining its actions, including levers in the VC.
+This type of information